Wisconsin

 “Expunge” under Wis.
 Stat. § 973.015 means “to strike or obliterate from the record all references to the defendant’s name and identity.”
 67 Atty.
 Gen. 301 (1978).
 Expungement of a court record “enables an offender to have a clean start so far as the prior conviction is concerned.”
 See State v.
 Leitner, 646 N.W.2d 341, 352 (Wis.
 2002) (“An expunged record of a conviction cannot be considered at a subsequent sentencing; an expunged record of a conviction cannot be used for impeachment at trial under § 906.09(1); and an expunged record of a conviction is not available for repeater sentence enhancement.”)
 However, § 973.015(2) authorizes expungement of court records only, and not records in the possession of law enforcement agencies or prosecutors.4

-Nor does it prohibit courts from considering the facts underlying an expunged conviction in sentencing in another case:
+Nor does it prohibit courts from considering the facts underlying an expunged conviction in sentencing the individual in a subsequent case:

 [N]othing in the language or history of § 973.015 indicates that the legislature intended record expunction under § 973.015 to wipe away all information relating to an expunged record of a conviction or to shield a misdemeanant from all of the future consequences of the facts underlying a record of a conviction expunged under § 973.015.